 Why these communication issues matter

-Well, these statistics could be affected by how age demographics tend to be spread across workplace hierarchies.
+Well, these statistics could also be affected by the spread of workplace age demographics.
 Older employees are more likely to hold senior positions.
-They’re often closer to, or part of, the management level, which means they’re more likely to be keyed in on discussions with leadership.
+They're often closer to, or part of, the management level.
+And that means they're more likely to be keyed in on discussions with leadership.

 Ignoring remote staff, who are already isolated by lockdown and the remote nature of their work, runs the risk of alienating them entirely.
 If communication issues with younger staff go unaddressed, then you're at serious risk of losing your freshest talent to employee turnover.

-The difficulties with remote work communication that younger staff are experiencing may also stem from the stress and anxiety of virtual communication.
-A study from the internet service provider HighSpeedInternet.com found that 88% of Millennials prefer texting to calling, with more than half reporting feelings of anxiety when taking a phone call.
+The difficulties with remote work communication that younger staff experience may also stem from the stress and anxiety of virtual communication.
+A study from the internet service provider HighSpeedInternet.com found that 88% of Millennials prefer texting to calling.
+More than half reported feelings of anxiety when taking a phone call.
 By comparison, less than a quarter of Baby Boomers had any issues making or taking calls.

-And, although direct messaging apps like Slack have played a key role during lockdown, a lot of our face-to-face work communication has been replaced by video conferencing.
-The anxiety some staff feel towards phone calls could easily extend to the video or voice chat conversations they’re expected to engage with on a weekly or even daily basis.
+Direct messaging apps like Slack have played a key role during lockdown.
+However, a lot of our face-to-face work communication has been replaced by video conferencing.
+The anxiety some staff feel towards phone calls could easily extend to the video or voice chat conversations.
+This is a serious roadblock when they're expected to engage with on a weekly or even daily basis.

 That would explain why the younger demographics in the Atlas Cloud study struggled to collaborate compared to older colleagues.
 However, this could also be explained by a lack of training on using virtual communication tools.

 The State of Remote Work 2019 report from Owl Labs had found that 15% of managers and nearly 40% of employees received insufficient training prior to the pandemic.
-Improper training is one of the leading causes of insufficient employee buy-in for new tools and policies, and directly impacts long-term productivity and performance.
+Improper training is one of the leading causes of insufficient employee buy-in for new tools and policies.
+The fallout from this directly impacts long-term productivity and performance.

-Now that we’ve illustrated why remote work communication is so important, let’s finish up with some tips on how to keep your remote team members engaged and in the loop.
+So, we've illustrated why it's so important to tackle remote work communication challenges.
+Now, let's finish up with some tips on how to keep your remote team members engaged and in the loop.

-- Games and small-talk can break the ice during stand-ups: We all remember how awkward those first few virtual meetings were, with people talking over each other, and nobody quite sure how to proceed.
-If people on your team are still anxious about their weekly stand-ups, making time for a friendly chat or even some low-stakes games can help everyone relax a little.
+Those first few virtual meetings were probably so bumbling and awkward.
+People were all talking over each other, and nobody quite sure how to proceed.
+People on your team may still be anxious about their weekly stand-ups.
+Making time for a friendly chat or even some low-stakes games can help everyone relax a little.

-- Strike the right balance with meeting schedules: Whether or not your employees have an aversion to video calls, remember not to overdo it with meetings.
-Too many, and they’re just a waste of time.
-Set a schedule for group meetings and any necessary 1:1s and be consistent with it.
+Whether or not your employees have an aversion to video calls, remember not to overdo it with meetings.
+If you overdo it, people will start checking out mentally.
+Too many, and they're just a waste of time.
+Set a schedule for group meetings and any necessary 1:1 meetings and be consistent with it.

-- Checking in regularly helps to build a dialogue: Whether it’s through informal catch-ups or a regular employee check-in, there’s no substitute for regular interaction for building consistent communication habits.
-Managers might be put off by the potential time investment, but modern check-in platforms are designed to be lightweight, meaning it takes just minutes to review and respond to an employee’s update.
+There's no substitute for regular interaction for building consistent communication habits.
+That could be through informal catch-ups or a regular employee check-in.
+Some managers might be put off because of the potential time investment.
+But modern check-in platforms are designed to be lightweight.
+It takes just minutes to review and respond to an employee's update.

-- Employees appreciate a personal touch: Another tick in the column for regular interaction is that being noticed or valued by line managers and other leaders is great for long-term engagement and performance.
-It could be a direct response to their weekly update, or even just greeting them in the morning and remembering to ask how their kids are doing.
+Being noticed or valued by line managers and other leaders is great for long-term engagement and performance.
+That's another tick in the column for regular interaction.
+Directly responding to their weekly update is a good way to go.
+But even just saying hi and remembering to ask how their kids are doing can make a difference.